cmintey/wishlist/README.md

 >
 > Set the `ORIGIN` environment variable to the url you will be connecting to, otherwise you will experience issues

+## Configuration

+There are several configuration options in the admin panel.

+### Public Signup

+By default, anyone with the url can signup for an account.
+You can turn this off and have it be invite only.

+If you have [SMTP enabled](#smtp), then you can enter a user's email and an invite link will be sent there.
+Otherwise, an invite link will be generated for you to copy and send to the user manually.

+### Suggestions

+Suggestions are enabled by default.
+With suggestions enabled, you will be able to add items to another person's wishlist.
+There are a few different suggestion methods.

+#### Approval Required

+In this mode, the suggested item will need to be approved by the suggestee in order for it to show up on their wishlist.
+If the item is approved, it can be edited and deleted by the suggestee at any time.

+#### Auto Approval

+In this mode, the suggested item will be automatically approved and added to the wishlist.
+Similar to the previous method, the item can be edited and delted by the suggestee at any time.

+#### Suprise Me

+In this mode, the suggested item is automatically approved and added to the wishlist. **However**, the item only shows for everyone except for the suggestee.
+The suggestee cannot see and therefore cannot edit or delete the item once it has been added.

+### SMTP

+SMTP does not need to be configured for the app to function.
+SMTP enables inviting users via email and the forgot password flow.
+Without SMTP, you can still manually generate invite links and forgot password links.